 The key management personnel of the Academy Trust comprise the Directors and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy Trust was £661,302 (2019: £678,062).
+The total amount of key management personnel employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £633k (2020: £661k).